Asabeneh/30-Days-Of-JavaScript/readMe.md

 Example: Single Line Comment

- // This is the first comment.
+ // This is the first comment
- // This is the second comment.
+ // This is the second comment
- // I am a single line comment.
+ // I am a single line comment
 Example: Multiline Comment

   /*
-  This is a multiline comment.
+  This is a multiline comment
-  Multiline comments can take multiple lines.
-  JavaScript is the language of the web.
+  Multiline comments can take multiple lines JavaScript is the language of the web
   */

 #### Syntax